Learn how animals prepare for winter with books & activities about hibernation and migration!

 Animals in Winter is part of the Let's Read and Find Out science series for kids.
 This is a wonderful non-fiction book that early readers can manage on their own.
 Simple text, wonderful details and eye-catching illustrations will draw kids in to a great discussion about hibernation and migration.

-Kids will enjoy some pretend play to learn more about hibernation and migration.
+Kids will enjoy some pretend play ideas as they learn more about hibernation and migration.
 Use some of the details from the books you've read when doing these activities.

 For hibernation, cover a small table or coffee table with blankets and have your kids crawl underneath so they have an idea of what a den might feel like for a hibernating animal.